Marathon Man (film): Plot

-Thomas Babington "Babe" Levy is a history student and distance runner at Columbia University in New York City who seeks to rehabilitate the memory of his father, who took his own life during McCarthyism.
-A fiery car accident kills Klaus Szell, the brother of Nazi war criminal Christian Szell, who worked as a dentist at a concentration camp.
-Babe's brother Henry ("Doc"), who Babe believes is an oil company executive, is actually an agent for a secret government agency that handles jobs too extreme for either the FBI or CIA.
-Doc is a courier for the transport of diamonds owned by Szell and kept in a safe deposit box in New York City.
-When Doc takes Babe and his Swiss girlfriend Elsa Opel to lunch, he tricks Elsa into revealing that she is actually German and has been lying about her background.
+Thomas Babington "Babe" Levy is a history student and distance runner at Columbia University in New York City who seeks to rehabilitate the memory of his father, who committed suicide during McCarthyism.
+A fiery car accident kills Klaus Szell, the brother of Nazi war criminal Christian Szell, who was a dentist at a concentration camp, as well as a Jewish immigrant named Rosenbaum.
+Babe's brother Henry ("Doc"), whom Babe believes is an oil company executive, is actually a member of a secret government agency that handles jobs too extreme for either the FBI or CIA.
+Doc is a courier for the transportation of diamonds owned by Szell and kept in a safe deposit box in New York City.
+Doc meets his contact LeClerc in Paris.
+Doc survives attacks directed at him, and LeClerc is killed by an assassin named Chen.
+Fortunately, Doc eliminates Chen after a minor struggle.
+When Doc takes Babe and his Swiss girlfriend Elsa Opel to lunch, he tricks Elsa into revealing that she is actually German and has been operating under false pretenses about her background.

-Although Doc suspects she may be connected to Szell, he tells Babe that she is seeking an American husband to gain U.S. citizenship.
-Szell, having learned of his brother's death, secretly arrives in New York from Paraguay to collect and sell the diamonds, and the couriers are mysteriously killed.
-Doc escapes a couple of attacks, but when he and Szell ultimately meet, he is stabbed by Szell.
-Mortally wounded, he reaches Babe's apartment and dies before he is able to confide anything about what happened and why.
+Although Doc suspects she may have connections to Szell, he informs Babe that Elsa is seeking an American husband to gain U.S. citizenship.
+Szell, having learned of his brother's death, secretly arrives in New York from Uruguay to collect and sell the diamonds, and the couriers are mysteriously killed.
+When Doc and Szell meet, he is stabbed by Szell.
+Mortally wounded, Doc reaches Babe's apartment and dies before he is able to mention anything about what happened and why.

 Szell, concerned over what Doc may have confided to Babe, has him kidnapped by two accomplices.
 Szell tortures Babe using his dental skills.
 Babe is rescued by Peter Janeway, who claims to be a colleague of Doc.
-He explains that Szell got rich by converting gold fillings he pulled from the teeth of Jews killed at Auschwitz, then converted that wealth into the even more concentrated form of diamonds.
-Janeway presses Babe about Doc's dying words, but Babe still insists he knows nothing.
+He explains that Szell got rich by converting gold fillings he pulled from the teeth of Jews killed at Auschwitz, then converted the wealth into the even more concentrated form of diamonds.
+Janeway asks Babe about Doc's words, but Babe still insists he knows nothing.
 Frustrated, Janeway reveals himself to be a double agent and returns Babe to Szell.
-Even under further torture Babe is unable to divulge anything of value.
-Babe escapes before he can be liquidated, aided by his prowess as a marathon runner.
+Even under further torture Babe is unable to divulge any information of value.
+At this point, Szell is convinced that Babe is clueless, and stops the torture.
+Babe escapes, aided by his prowess as a marathon runner, and he recruits his street-smart neighbors to burglarize his apartment and obtain his clothes and his father's gun.